MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/wrap/wrap-how-to.md

 2. Under **Target platforms(s)**, select all the mobile platforms that your end users use on their mobile devices.

 3. Set the **Sign my app** toggle to **ON** to automatically code sign your mobile app, then select the **Azure Key Vault URI** from the list and click **Next**.
 If you don't have any entries in **Azure Key Vault URI** list, you need to create **Azure Key Vault** first.
-More information: [Set up Azure Key Vault for automated code signing](wrap-how-to.md#set-up-azure-key-vault-for-automated-code-signing).
+More information: [Create Azure key valut for wrap for Power Apps](create-key-vault-for-code-signing.md).

      > [!div class="mx-imgBorder"]
      > ![Choose the apps which you want to wrap.](media/how-to-v2/select-target-platforms.png "Select target platforms")